misscandace/mcis6273_sp24_datamining/homework/hw1/hw1.md

 It will be noted, we are restricting our view to this short window of time to keep the computational burden on the cloud servers lower.
-A larger dataset in the would help provide more robust confidence of our analysis in this the assignment.
+A larger dataset  would help provide more robust confidence of our analysis in this the assignment.